 to compute bitrate data for the visit

 number of tabs currently open

 |AkamaiAnalytics_VisitLastCloseTime||Stores the time when the browser was last closed||host||current session|

 streams playing in any tabs

 |AkamaiAnalyticsDO_visitStartTime||Stores visit start time||host||Current session|

 |AkamaiAnalytics_VisitUnqueTitles||Stores the unique title names that are played in a browser||host||current session|

 These video quality analytics cookies are enabled by default; to disable or re-enable these cookies, see Disabling Video Cloud Player Analytics Cookies below.

 Video Cloud player analytics cookies are enabled by default.
-You may elect to disable all viewer analytics cookies, the bandwidth detection cookie, or all video analytics cookies from the Account Settings page of the Studio.
+You may elect to disable the bandwidth detection cookie or all video analytics cookies from the Account Settings page of the Studio.
 You must have Administrator privileges to access this area of the Studio.

 To disable Video Cloud player cookies, on the Video Cloud Studio Home page, click the Account Settings link at the top right, under the navigation bar.